-FPGAs are a phenomenally powerful tool for building high-speed, high-bandwidth experimental control hardware.
+FPGAs are phenomenally powerful tools for building high-bandwidth, low-latency experimental control hardware.
 They are ``reconfigurable hardware,'' meaning that a program defines the connectivity of a high-speed circuit.
 The good news is that these devices can be used for everything from ultrafast, flexible feedback controllers to direct digital synthesis and quantum control; the bad news is that the hardware description languages that are used to configure these devices has a steep learning curve.

 As detailed in our recent paper, we have demonstrated a fantastically flexible digital FIR filter capable of cancelling numerous high-Q mechanical resonances, with a built-in network analyzer for characterizing its performance.
 This [[zipped archive]] contains a detailed README.txt file and the .bit file for configuring the FPGA to act as the FIR filter/VNA, as well as:

 (1) a shell script to configure the RP;

 (2) python scripts to send an FIR filter to the FPGA and measure the system/filter response functions;

 (3) Mathematica scripts to generate FIR filters and plot the measured response functions.

 The .bit file in the archive below employs a single 125MSPS DAC channel in the Red Pitaya to simultaneously output up to 10 programmable, real-time sweepable frequencies, with programmable, sweepable amplitudes.
 This device is ideal for interfacing with an AOD for optical-tweezer experiments.
 This device is also externally triggerable, with a max output frequency of 62.5MHz.
 To provide an external clock reference see this link , and the included README.txt. [[zipped archive]]